 Numismatics and Lobbying

-But the reality is that we live in a legal system that regulates coin collecting, and much of the regulation stems from one of three areas of interest:
+But the reality is that we live in a legal system that regulates coin collection, and much of the regulation stems from one of three areas of interest:

 A) Monetary Regulation and counterfeiting